 Paul Flinchbaugh was named the first head Men's and Women's Swimming and Diving Coach in Berry College history in October, 2008.
 In addition to his responsibilities leading the Berry Swimming and Diving program, Flinchbaugh also serves as the Aquatics Coordinator for Berry's Steven J. Cage Athletic and Recreation Center.

 Flinchbaugh's swimmers have landed the squads on the CSCAA Scholar All-America teams during each semester of the program's existence for the women's squad while the men have earned the honor six times.
-In addition, he has coached Graydon McCrite to an All-American honor in 2014 and Jessice Rodgers to a Scholar All-America distinction in 2010.
+In addition, he coached Haley Brown to an All-American honor, and Sarah Pierce, Brooke Boyd and Haley Brown a Scholar All-American distinctions in 2018.

 Flinchbaugh was charged with the task of building the Vikings' Swimming and Diving programs from the ground up.
 The teams' first season came in the 2009-10 academic year, and since that start the team has grown in size and reputation.